Intramuscular Injection

 Trolley or Tray containing:

-• Sterile container with Disposable syringes and Disposable needles in Different Sizes,(packages of sterile disposable syringe and needles).
+• Sterile container with Disposable syringes and Disposable needles in Different Sizes,(packages of sterile disposable syringes and needles).

 • Bottle with methylated spirit 70%.